-Improvements to IFRSs (issued in May 2010)
+Improvements to IFRSs (issued in June 2011)

 The IASB issued Improvements to IFRSs, an omnibus of amendments to its IFRS standards.
-The amendments have not been adopted as they become effective for annual periods on or after either 1 July 2010 or 1 January 2011.
+The amendments have not been adopted as they become effective for annual periods on or after January 1, 2013.
 The amendments listed below, are considered to have a reasonable possible impact on the Group: